-The good news is that the Ink Plus also has the same big sign-up bonus, offering 50,000 Ultimate Rewards points after your after spending $5,000 in the first 3 months your account is open.
+The good news is that the Ink Plus has a sign-up bonus, offering 50,000 Ultimate Rewards points after your after spending $5,000 in the first 3 months your account is open.
 You can read about my Ink Bold bonus experience here.
 To briefly recap:

 Ultimate Rewards points are very flexible: